Rye Presbyterian Nursery School

 RPNS families can choose morning and afternoon classes that meet two, three, four, or five days a week and various extended-day programs are available.
 The staff includes two co-directors, 20 teachers, an art studio teacher, a school nurse, and a business manager.
 A music/movement teacher, physical education teacher, foreign language Spanish teacher, child psychologist, speech therapist, occupational therapist, and physical therapist provide additional support services.

-Children and staff enjoy ten beautiful classrooms, an art studio, two age-specific playgrounds, a bike track, an outdoor learning environment, a newly constructed woodworking shed, a “Great Lawn,” two garden areas, and the use of two large meeting spaces in Rye Presbyterian Church.
+Children and staff delight in ten beautiful classrooms, an art studio, two age-specific playgrounds, a bike track, an outdoor learning environment, a newly constructed woodworking shed, a “Great Lawn,” two garden areas, and the use of two large meeting spaces in Rye Presbyterian Church, all complemented by the durability and aesthetic appeal of resin flooring such as these resin flooring manchester.
+To further enhance safety and engagement, consider integrating vibrant and educational Floor Markings into these dynamic spaces.

 In their classrooms, they use the “project approach” to teaching where professionals guide the students through in-depth studies of real-world topics.
 This approach to teaching builds self-esteem as it shows children their ideas and questions are important and valued.
 Teachers do not just give children answers, but instead work with them to research a topic.
 As the teachers take a journey of learning with their class, the students see that adults are learners too, and this fosters an appreciation of life-long learning.